If you’re employed as a data scientist, you must ensure you’re acting ethically on the job.

 How do you do this?
 Cultivate a sense of detachment and separation from the data you’re tasked with collating.
 These are cold, hard facts – black and white, right and wrong.
 It’s important to remember this, as the results you share will be trusted by the recipients as gospel.

-Considering Confidentiality Concerns and Consent As a data scientist, you’ll have access to large amounts of sensitive data.
+As a data scientist, you’ll have access to large amounts of sensitive data.
 This can include being exposed to personal identifying information (PII) – such as personal phone numbers, emails, postal addresses, and vehicle registration numbers, to name just a few examples.

 So what do you do when you are exposed to this type of information?
 Consider it confidential.
 What does this mean?
 You need the individual’s consent before you release their details – in any capacity.
 This isn’t just an implied agreement – for ethical data scientists, this is an integral part of their professional moral code.
 Being sensitive and considerate of people’s data means maintaining its confidentiality, and seeking consent from customers if it ever needs to be released.

-Prioritizing the Protection of Sensitive Data Protection from prying eyes.
+Protection from prying eyes.
 When your data sources allow you to collect their personal information, they are entrusting you with their privacy.
 The privacy and confidentiality of the information stored in your databases is paramount, and as such, it must be prioritized above all else.

 What does implementation of this look like?
 It means keeping your database information secure, and away from prying eyes.
 In this sense, ethical data scientists have a responsibility to keep their database networks secure from external hackers.
 How?
 Sensitive data must be protected with top-notch security measures such as anti-virus protection and network firewalls.
 While it could be argued that instances of hacking are outside of our control, this is simply not the case.
 If you’re collecting confidential data, it’s your responsibility to protect it.
 This is data ethics 101.